So you need to improve your organization’s internal communications? Great!

 Video production and hosting is more affordable than ever.
 ‘Homegrown’ content produced with the assistance of staff is actively encouraged.
 Recording meetings or presentations and video conferencing are great ways to keep remote or dispersed workers connected and engaged.

 Tool tip: Bring the personality of your CEO or senior management to the fore through a regular video series.
 Not only does this make them appear more approachable, it also softens the impact when bad news is being delivered.
+It doesn't have to be expensive either, you can use a variety of free video editing tools and film on a phone with a good camera.

 There’s so much information flying around in organizations today that it’s difficult to manage it, keep it updated and make it accessible.
 It’s a condition which has been coined infobesity, or the slightly more dangerous-sounding information explosion.